 The Bridgewater Canal was Britain’s first true canal.

-revolution then followed, and the many canals that were built to exploit this novel
+which the many canals built to exploit this new

 load moving ability were